College of Science and Health > Academics > Psychology > Undergraduate > Psychology (BS)

 The bachelor’s degree program offers a General Concentration and a Cognitive Neuroscience concentration.
 Both concentrations also require you to take advanced courses through the Biology and Mathematics departments.
 Students in the Cognitive Neuroscience program may declare a minor in Biology.
 Students may meet pre-health requirements while earning their degree.

-DePaul offers a combined bachelor's in Psychology/master's in Secondary Education Social Sciences, allowing you to complete a bachelor's degree and a graduate degree in five years.
+DePaul offers combined degree programs such as the bachelor’s in Psychology/master’s in Secondary Education Social Sciences, allowing you to complete a bachelor’s degree and a graduate degree in five years.

 Content displayed from Psychology (BS) on depaul.edu